sheen4n/sass-natours/README.md

 A Portfolio Project built using advanced CSS/ SASS and HTML.

-This is an example af an ASP.NET MVC application, following the tutorial of Jonas Schmedtann.
+This is an example af an SASS/ CSS and HTML Website following the tutorial of Jonas Schmedtann.

 ## How to run the project